inadarei/loadtestio/README.markdown

 from your web-site.

 ## Installation
+ * Downlaod the pre-built loadtest.io.v0.1.tar.gz and untar it
+ * Install JDK6

+OR

  * Properly install JDK6 and the latest Jakarta Ant on your system.
  * Run "ant dist" or "ant build" from console